Oregon Food Handlers Permit: A practical guide to Passing the Exam

 Conclusion

 Obtaining your Oregon food handler permit is a crucial step in ensuring food safety and protecting public health.
-By understanding the key concepts covered in this guide and diligently preparing for the exam, you'll be well-equipped to pass and contribute to a safer food environment for everyone.
+Because of that, by understanding the key concepts covered in this guide and diligently preparing for the exam, you'll be well-equipped to pass and contribute to a safer food environment for everyone.
 Remember, food safety is a shared responsibility, and your knowledge and adherence to proper procedures are vital in preventing foodborne illnesses.
 Good luck with your exam!